Angel (1999 TV series): Storylines

 In season 5, the gang begins to settle into their new lives at Wolfram & Hart.
 Gunn undergoes a special cognitive procedure that transforms him into a brilliant lawyer.
 The group receives an amulet that resurrects a past companion of Angelus, the en-souled vampire Spike, initially as a ghost-like presence but later regains corporeal status due to the machinations of Lindsey McDonald in a surprise return.
 Cordelia, who has been in a coma, has The Powers That Be grant her one last request, in which she helps Angel get "back on track," then dies.
 Angel is briefly reunited with his son Connor, now in a new identity thanks to the agreement between Angel and Wolfram & Hart at the end of Season Four.
-Connor regains the memories of his former identity but doesn't acknowledge this to protect his new parents (though he later reveals to Angel that he does, in fact, remember his previous life).
+Connor regains the memories of his former identity but does not acknowledge this to protect his new parents (though he later reveals to Angel that he does, in fact, remember his previous life).
 Fred finally declares her affections to Wesley, but shortly after is possessed by an ancient and powerful demon called Illyria.
-Wesley is devastated by the loss of Fred but agrees to help Illyria adjust to her new form and the unfamiliar world she's in.
+Wesley is devastated by the loss of Fred but agrees to help Illyria adjust to her new form and the unfamiliar world she is in.
 Angel, after getting one last vision from Cordelia before her death, infiltrates the Circle of the Black Thorn, a secret society responsible for engineering the Apocalypse, and plans to take them all out in a simultaneous, hard-hitting strike.
 Because this is probably a suicide mission, he tells each of his friends to spend the day as if it were their last.
 That night, the team launches its attack on the Circle, dividing up their targets.
 When Wesley is fatally stabbed, Illyria, concerned for his safety, arrives at his side after killing her targets but is unable to save him.
 Illyria asks Wesley if he'd like her to assume the form of Fred, and Wesley agrees, allowing him to say goodbye to the woman he loved.
 Lorne leaves and disappears into the night, his innocence destroyed after fulfilling Angel's last order to kill Lindsey, the former Wolfram & Hart lawyer who had turned his back on the firm.
 Angel confronts Senior Partners' new liaison Marcus Hamilton and defeats him with help from Connor.